MicrosoftDocs/power-pages-docs/power-pages-docs/configure/migrate-bootstrap.md

 ## Pre-requisite

 - PAC CLI 1.26.6 is required in order to migrate your sites to Bootstrap version 5.
+- If your site uses SVG files, you must enable .svg file support for your site's environment before you begin.
+To enable .svg file support:

+    1. Choose the gear icon in top bar and then choose **advanced** settings

+    1. Select the dropdown next to settings and choose system > administration.

+    1. Go to system settings and remove .svg from **Set blocked file extensions for attachments**

 ## Installation Instructions